November TBD, 2022

 Remember that all staff -- adult and youth -- are volunteers.
 They have complete authority, in any matter in which a dispute arises.
 If anyone does not follow the direction or instructions of a staff member -- adult or youth -- that person or their entire unit may be subject to sanctions by the event committee.
 The parking rules will be strictly enforced.

-All Scouts, Venturers, Sea Scouts and Scouters are encouraged to wear their Scout uniform.
 The field uniform should be worn at the morning and evening flag ceremonies, Sunday morning interfaith worship service and at the Sunday awards/closing ceremony.
 The field uniform or activity uniform can be worn at all other times.

 Each unit is encouraged to have its own first aid supplies and to handle scrapes and bruises in their unit.
 Each unit is encouraged to carry consent to treat forms for all persons in their unit.
 Emergencies and incidents that the unit cannot handle should be reported to a staff member immediately if you need assistance, and they will call the first aid staff to the area.